anir183/unity-launcher-installer/Docs/README.md

 2022.3.16f1 version tested only on Windows

 #### What is this?
-This is a simple launcher (installer and updater) made in Unity based on [Tom Weiland](https://www.youtube.com/@tomweiland)'s infamous [launcher tutorial](https://www.youtube.com/watch?v=JIjZQo03YdA) for which was originally a .NET WPF application and I converted into a Unity application.
+This is a simple launcher (installer and updater) made in Unity based on [Tom Weiland](https://www.youtube.com/@tomweiland)'s [launcher tutorial](https://www.youtube.com/watch?v=JIjZQo03YdA) for which was originally a .NET WPF application and I converted into a Unity application.

 #### What is the purpose?
 I originally made this in March of 2023 in Unity 2021.3.20f1 as I was about to send a game I was working on to a few people for testing.
 The game was in the works and I needed a way for people to be able to play new versions of the game without needing to go to some online host and download the latest files.
 Anyway this project is currently set in Unity 2022.3.10f1 when I last edited it.
 I would actually use and recommend something like [Patch](https://patch.mhlab.tech/) for a production launcher as obviously.. it supports patching.
 However this launcher is fine for small applications which doesn't really require patching or high-end functionality of professional patchers.